breitreiter/vox/README.md

 ## FAQ

 **Q: Does this require an internet connection?**
-A: Only for the initial model download.
-After that, everything runs locally.
+A: Only for the initial Whisper model download.
+After that, transcription runs locally.
+If you enable LLM processing, it makes API calls to Anthropic.

 **Q: Does this send my audio anywhere?**
-A: No. All processing happens locally on your machine.
+A: No. Audio is transcribed locally.
+Only the text (not audio) is sent to Claude if you enable LLM processing.

 **Q: Can I use this with a different language?**
 A: Yes!
 Change the `language` setting in `appsettings.json`.
 Whisper supports many languages.